Joyce Outshoorn: Early life and education

 Joyce Victoria Outshoorn was born in Hilversum, the Netherlands in 1944.
 She studied political science and contemporary history at the University of Amsterdam.
 During her schooling in 1965, she met Ivo Hartman, who was also studying political science and they became partners.
 She became active in the abortion fight, selling apples to raise funds for the Dolle Mina, a feminist activist group, that wanted to found an abortion clinic in Rotterdam.
 She was a participant in various protests of the group from 1970, including one in March of that year when the Dolle Minas exposed their stomachs showing the message "Baas in eigen buik" (Boss of your own belly) at a gynecological conference.
 The group was successful in raising funds and numerous clinics were established in the 1970s, allowing most women to have access to abortion, though it was still illegal.
 She combined her activism and her studies, writing her dissertation in 1972, De SDAP en het 'vrouwenvraagstuk', 1892–1920 (The Social Democratic Party and the 'Woman Question'), through an evaluation of the rise and fall of the turn-of-the-century women's movement and lack of response from the socialist labor party to women's demands.
 She graduated that year with a cum laude distinction in political science from the University of Amsterdam.

 By the mid-1970s, Outshoorn was agitating with other activists for the creation of women's studies programs in the Netherlands.
 She was one of the founders in 1977 of the Sara Publishing Collective of Amsterdam.
 The goal of the publishing house was to not only allow women authors to publish their works, but to reverse the trend of women working for free or only on a volunteer basis.
 Around that time, she and Hartman had their daughter, Rian.
 Women were successful in their activism when in 1981, the Netherlands became one of the last Western European countries to abolish its ban on abortion.
 However, the law which was passed did not go into effect until 1984.
-Because she wanted to stay home until her child was in school, Outshoorn delayed continuing her education officially, but she conducted research at the University of Amsterdam.
+In those years she conducted research at the University of Amsterdam.
 She also gave lectures in their summer offerings of women's studies and taught as an associate professor.
 In 1986, she earned her PhD from the Free University of Amsterdam which analyzed abortion legislation in the Netherlands between 1964 and 1984.
 Her doctoral supervisor was Jan van Putten, for whom she had served as a research assistant in the political science department during her studies.